 Workplace absences and absence management

-Employee absence, whether lasting for a day, a week, or a month, can be stressful for everyone involved.
+Employee and workplace absences, whether lasting for a day, a week, or a month, can be stressful for everyone involved.
 The employee can be anxious about a drop in their earnings and not meeting their deadlines, their team must fill in for their colleague, thus dealing with an increased workload.
 The employer can be concerned for the deadlines, their employee’s wellbeing, and filling in the space left by their absence.
 Thus, absence management plays a key role in keeping a business productive, stress-free, and happy workplace.

 Absences can be caused by a number of factors such as minor and major health problems (both physical and mental), family issues, commuting issues, and problems with colleagues or workplace culture.